 Social media is littered with posts accusing the younger generations of being lazy and having a poor work ethic, blaming them for the labor shortage.
-If only it was so simple, but the truth is, according to U.S. Department of labor, employment participation under youth actually went up.
+If only it were so simple, but the truth is, according to the U.S. Department of Labor, employment participation under youth went up.

 So what are the reasons for the labor shortage?

 The pandemic made a lasting impact on the human population.
 It changed the way we perceive the world and how we do things.
 One such change includes the shift toward remote working.
-According to research conducted by the U.S. Chamber of Commerce, 25% of respondents stated that they would resign if forced to return to the office.
+According to research by the U.S. Chamber of Commerce, 25% of respondents said they would resign if forced to return to the office.

 Working from home forced people to change their perspectives.
-According to the U.S. Department of Labor, there are over 1 million women less in the labor force than pre-Covid.
-Many women had no choice but to stay at home and take care of the kids when schools closed.
+According to the U.S. Department of Labor, over 1 million women are in the labor force than pre-Covid.
+Many women had no choice but to stay home and care for the kids when schools closed.
 Others couldn’t find caretakers.
 Nearly 33% of women who lost their jobs during the pandemic are not returning due to family-related reasons.

 Many women continue to fulfill these roles as caretakers for many reasons.
 Some realized the value and joy of being more involved in raising their kids, while for others, the financial benefits of returning to work versus paying for hired help don’t add up.

 Thanks to stimulus checks, unemployment benefits, and not being able to go out and spend as much as they used to, 68% of Americans claimed that they were earning more being unemployed than they did while working pre-Covid.
 The unemployment benefits ended in September 2019, but its effects carried on.